violacaroline/applied-iot-airquality/README.md

 There are a couple of different triggers in my code:

-Whenever humidity reaches over 70% one of the external LED's turns on and whenever it reaches over 80% it will toggle it, meaning it will give the affect of blinking with each iteration of the loop.
+Whenever humidity reaches over 70% one of the external LED's turns on and whenever it reaches over 80% it will toggle it, meaning it will give the effect of blinking with each iteration of the loop.

 Whenever the gas sensor detects something the other LED will turn on.